-In a GLP-compliant 28 day study conducted in accordance with OECD TG 407 Wistar rats (5/sex/dose) were administered the chemical (99.5% purity) in feed at 0, 1000 ppm, 3000 ppm, 10000 ppm or approximately 0, 65, 188 and 650 mg/kg bw/day in male and 0, 72, 215 and 720 mg/kg bw/day in females.
-The study was divided into two subsets, with Subset A and B conducted for 28 and 14 days respectively.
-No NOAEL was determined from this study.
-Significant adverse effects with an induction of liver enzymes accelerating thyroid hormone clearance in both sexes leading to higher thyroid hormone (TSH) levels and hypertrophy/hyperplasia of follicular thyroid gland cells at 10000 ppm (650 mg/kg bw/day) (REACH n.d-a; SCCS 2021).
+In a GLP compliant 28 day study (similar to OECD TG 407), Wistar rats (5/sex/dose) were administered the chemical (99.5% purity) in feed at 0, 1000, 3000 or 10,000 ppm (equivalent to 0, 65, 188 and 650 mg/kg bw/day in male and 0, 72, 215 and 720 mg/kg bw/day in females).
+The study was divided into two subsets, with Subset A and B conducted for 28 and 14 days respectively (REACH n.d.-a; SCCS 2021).

-Significantly lower mean body weights were observed in males (9.3%) and females (7.3%) administered 10000 ppm octocrylene.
-An increase in total white blood cell and absolute lymphocyte counts, y-glutamyl transferase, cholesterol, triglyceride and inorganic phosphate levels were observed in females.
-Increased TSH levels and urea levels were observed in both sexes.
+Significantly lower mean body weights (< 10%) were observed in males (subset A and B) and females (subset A) administered the highest dose of octocrylene.
+At the highest dose, haematological effects in females, included increased absolute total white blood cells, lymphocytes, and large unstained cells.
+At this dose, gamma-glutamyl transferase, cholesterol, triglyceride and inorganic phosphate levels were also increased in females.
+Increased thyroid stimulating hormone (TSH) and urea levels were observed in both sexes.

-At the highest dose, a significant increase of absolute and relative liver weights in males (12.85% and 23.05%, respectively) and females (21.88% and 27.20%, respectively) was observed in Subset B (14-day study).
-Diffuse hypertropy in livers of 1/5 males and 3/5 females.
-Hypertropy/hyperplasia of follicular cells in the thyroid glands of 2/5 females and 3/5 females were also noted.
+At the highest dose, a significant increase in absolute and relative liver weights in males (12.85% and 23.05%, respectively) and females (21.88% and 27.20%, respectively) was observed in Subset B (14-day study).
+Diffuse hypertrophy was observed in the livers of 1/5 males and 3/5 females.
+Hypertrophy/hyperplasia of follicular cells in the thyroid glands of 2/5 females and 3/5 females was also noted.

-In animals dosed at 10000 ppm of the chemical in Subset B (14 day study), induction of liver enzymes (PROD, BROD, T4-specific UDP glucuronosyltransferase) was observed, accelerating the thyroid hormone clearance.
+In animals receiving 3000 or 10,000 ppm of the chemical in Subset B (14 day study), induction of liver enzymes (7 -benzyloxyresorufin oxidation (BROD), 7-pentoxyresorufin-O-dealkylation (PROD), T4-specific UDP glucuronosyltransferase) was observed, accelerating thyroid hormone clearance.
 This created a compensating positive feedback mechanism leading to higher TSH levels and hypertrophy/hyperplasia of follicular thyroid gland cells.
-These effects were not observed at doses of 1000ppm or 3000ppm.
+These effects were not observed at 1000 ppm.
+The NOAEL for this study is considered to be 1000 ppm based on liver enzyme induction at 3000 ppm.

-In a 14 day oral toxicity study, Wistar rats (3/sex/dose) were administered the chemical in feed at 4500 and 15000 ppm or 456, 1369 mg/kg bw/day in males and 449, 1393 mg/kg bw/day in females.
+In a 14 day oral toxicity study, Wistar rats (3/sex/dose) were administered the chemical in feed at 4500 and 15,000 ppm or 456, 1369 mg/kg bw/day in males and 449, 1393 mg/kg bw/day in females.
 No mortality or adverse clinical effects were observed during the study.
-A slight decrease in body weights was observed (3% males, 7% females) in animals dosed with 15000 ppm of the chemical.
-Due to the small effect and low number of test animals a NOAEL was not determined from this study.
+A slight decrease in body weights was observed (3% males, 7% females) in animals dosed with 15,000 ppm of the chemical.
+Due to the minor effects and low number of test animals used in the study; an NOAEL was not determined (REACH n.d.-a).